peter-frentrup/NppMenuSearch/Readme.md

 * ENTER executes the currently selected menu item and closes the drop-down list.
     If a preferences dialog item was selected, the preferences dialog with that item highlighted.
 * There is a menu item to repeat the most recently used command.
-You should assign a keyboard shortcut to this if you use need it often.
+You should assign a keyboard shortcut to this if you need it often.
 This would effectively save you two keystrokes.
+* The search results window has a popup menu for changing shortcuts.